Serious Fraud Investigation Office: Organisation structure

 Agency headquarters is in the Indian capital, New Delhi, with field offices located in major cities throughout India.
 The SFIO draws most of its officers from the ICLS, IAS, IPS, IRS and banks & other central services.
 The current SFIO director is Keshav Chandra (IAS).
 Many Additional, Joint and deputy director level officers are from ministry 's parent cadre, Indian Corporate Law Service.

 The agency has four regional offices in Hyderabad, Mumbai, Kolkata and Chennai.

+Investigation

+The SFIO is tasked with conducting investigations into a company's affairs when the government deems it necessary.
+Such instances arise in various scenarios: